SATHlSH/ALZHEIMER-S-DISEASE-STAGE-PREDICTION/README.md

 ---

 # Dataset
-The model is trained on the publicly available Alzheimer’s MRI Dataset from Kaggle.
+The model is trained on the publicly available Alzheimer’s MRI Dataset from *Kaggle*.

 ---